colemanw/webform_civicrm/README.txt

 No. That would require some sort of batch update script, which is not part of this module.

-WILL WEBFORM SUBMISSIONS BE ALTERED WHEN A CONTACT IS UPDATED IN CIVICRM?
+WILL WEBFORM SUBMISSIONS BE UPDATED WHEN A CONTACT IS MODIFIED IN CIVICRM?

 No. Think of each submission record as a snapshot of what was actually entered on the form.
+It doesn't necessarily reflect current CRM data.
 But editing an existing webform submission will update the CiviCRM database.

 ADVANCED USAGE - PASSING IDS IN THE URL

 By default, contact 1 is assumed to be the acting user.
-So if you view a webform while logged-in, you will see your own contact details auto-filled on the form.
-You can disable that in the "additional options" so that logged in users are always presented with a blank form for entering/updating other contacts.
-To facilitate working with existing contacts, you can supply ids in the url.
+So if you have enabled the default "Existing Contact" field and view a webform while logged-in, you will see your own contact details auto-filled on the form.
+You can disable that by changing the "Existing Contact" field to autofill a different contact, provide select options, or just leave the form blank.
+To facilitate working with existing contacts, you can supply ids in the url (an "Existing Contact" field must be present for said contact for url arguments to be processed).
 The following are supported:

 cid1=123 (contact 1's ID; you can also supply cid2 and so on)